dpage/gh-taskclone/README.md

   --source-repo SOURCE_REPO
                         the source repo name --source-owner SOURCE_OWNER
-                        the source repo owner name (owner may be an org or user) --target-repo TARGET_REPO
+                        the source repo owner name (org or user) --target-repo TARGET_REPO
-                        the target project name --target-owner TARGET_OWNER
+                        the target repo name --target-owner TARGET_OWNER
-                        the target repo owner name (owner may be an org or user) --label LABEL         a label to limit copying to (default: annual) --whitelist WHITELIST
+                        the target repo owner name (org or user) --label LABEL         a label to limit copying to (default: annual).
+Issues MUST have this label to be copied.
+  --clone-milestones    Enable cloning of milestones and assignment of issues to them.
+Default: False --whitelist WHITELIST
-                        a comma delimited list of labels to copy (in addition to the selection label.
-If omitted (or empty), all labels will be copied.
+                        a comma delimited list of labels to copy (in addition to the selection label).
+If omitted, all labels will be copied.
 ```

 Note: `SOURCE_OWNER` and `TARGET_OWNER` is the owner of the repository (the part after `github.com`), not necessarily your own username.